Tips to Protect Your Pet This Thanksgiving

 DoveLewis doctors have seen many cases during this season, including a dog eating a turkey leg whole, a dog who ate a whole pie (and part of the pie dish too) to a cat who ate the string from the turkey.

-Thankfully, each patient was treated and has recovered fully but we hope this can help stop any emergency before it happens this holiday weekend.
+Thankfully, each patient was treated and made a full recovery but we hope this can help stop any emergency before it happens this holiday season.
 But the hazards don’t stop there.
 Pets can also get disoriented, upset, and stressed by the new house guests celebrating with you and the change in their regular routine.
 This anxiety can even result in vomiting and gastrointestinal troubles.
-For Thanksgiving, we urge pet owners to be cautious and pay close attention to animals during the festivities.
+For Thanksgiving, we hope you'll be cautious and pay close attention to animals during the festivities.

 Follow These Tips for Thanksgiving Pet Safety: